 Heath Ledger plays William Thatcher, a knight's squire who steps into his liege's armor when the knight is killed in a jousting match.
-All he is thinking of is winning the match so that he can get some food for himself and the other two squires ("The Full Monty's" Mark Addy as Roland and "28 Days'" Alan Tudyk as Wat).
-But once the armor is on and the lance is in his hand, his childhood dream of being a knight is awakened, and he persuades Roland and Wat to help him pretend to be a nobleman, so he can continue to compete.
+All he is thinking of is winning the match so that he can get some food for himself and the other two squires (Mark Addy as Roland and Alan Tudyk as Wat).
+But once the armor is on and the lance is in his hand, his childhood dream of being a knight is awakened, and he persuades Roland and Wat to help him pretend to be a nobleman so that he can continue to compete.

 Is it any good?

 This is Ivanhoe crossed with Rocky for a new generation, and it's great silly movie fun.
 Of course William meets a beautiful princess (Shannyn Sossamon) and an arrogant champion who competes with him for the princess and the title (Rufus Sewell, wonderfully brooding as Count Adhemar).
 The secret of William's low birth is revealed at the most dramatic moment.
 But there's a happily-ever-after ending that is just right for this fairy tale.
 Ledger holds his own well in his first leading role, and Paul Bettany is completely winning as Chaucer, who may have a gambling problem but who knows the value of words.
 Sossamon, in her first role, is pretty but unimpressive.
 The art direction sets the scene beautifully, and, if you're willing to give it a chance, the music works very well, especially in a dance sequence that shifts about 600 years into David Bowie mid-step.
 If Bachman Turner Overdrive had been around in the 1400s, they would have played "Taking Care of Business" during combat.